synw/django-chartflo/example/README.md

 Get the dependencies: `pip install altair django-extensions goerr blessings django-seed`

 Create a Django instance.
-Copy the `scripts` folder and the `views.py` file in any app.
+Copy the `chartflo.py` and `views.py` files in any app.

 Map an url to the view: